dop3ch3f/Aws-Service-Manager/README.md

 # NCS
-This is a Node js application that runs a set application in the cloud and provides logs for it stored in mongodb.
+This is a Node js application that runs a set AMI in an AWS account and provides startup and shutdown logs stored in a provided mongodb instance.

 ## Approach
 The application uses preconfigured aws ami's to run them on aws ecs on demand